lyfdomain/GLDPI/README.md

 * sklearn== 1.3.2

-# Dataset
+# Datasetu

 * The BindingDB dataset can be acquired at https://github.com/peizhenbai/DrugBAN/main/datasets.
-* The Biosnap dataset can be obtained at https://github.com/samsledje/ConPLex_dev/tree/main/dataset/BIOSNAP.
+* The Biosnap dataset can be obtained at https://github.com/samsledje/ConPLex_duev/tree/main/dataset/BIOSNAP.
 * The Davis dataset can be found at https://github.com/hkmztrk/DeepDTA/tree/master/data/davis.

 # Train

-1. Ran data_preprocess.py generate the required intermediate files
+1. Run data_preprocess.py generate the required intermediate files

-2. Ran train.py to train GLDPI model
+2. Run train.py to train GLDPI model

 # Prediction